firehawkvfx/firehawk/README.md

 ### Your first terraform apply
 In the open firehawk repo, I recommend you pen up the main.tf file and comment out everything except the vpc to ensure you can create the vpc, and also connect openvpn.
-It’s necesary for this component to work before moving forward.
+It’s necesary for the openvpn component to work before moving forward.

-    sudo service openvpn restart

-run:
+Run:

     terraform init

-review the output is without errors: terraform plan -out=plan
+Review the output is without errors:

+    terraform plan -out=plan

 Execute the plan.

     terraform apply plan

 ### preparation of open vpn

-Read these docs to set permissions on the autostart openvpn script, and how to configure the access server.  some settings are required to allow access to the ubuntu VM you have onsite.
+Read these docs to set permissions on the autostart openvpn config and startvpn.sh script, and how to configure the access server.  some settings are required to allow access to the ubuntu VM you have onsite.

 README.md
 startvpn.sh